 This tip is for those that are roasting at home or considering joining the home roasting revolution.
-If you have a roastery in your city you can visit them as request air roasted dark roast beans.
+If you have a roastery in your city, you can visit them and ask for air roasted dark roast beans.

 With an air roaster, the chaff is blown off and out of the roasting chamber, which results in a “cleaner” bean that tastes better.

 This is not a problem with lighter roasts, only darker roasts where the chaff can result in an unwanted and undesired burnt flavor.

 Due to the reduction in airflow when your beans are being roasted, this can cause the dark roasts to pick up more bitter notes.
 One of the things to be aware of with roasted coffee is how it is roasted.

 Air roasting has the added advantage of a more even roast and less smoke being circulated while the beans are being roasted.
 The result of this is a less smokey and less of a charcoal taste to the coffee brewed with the beans.

 It may sound very minor, but you will get a better coffee at the end of it.
 It is one of those unthought of coffee details that only the most experienced of coffee drinkers will think of.